 VDI allows businesses and IT departments to streamline the cost of equipment by utilizing a single server to host multiple desktops for end-users while delivering a secure platform that is accessible to users from virtually anywhere they are.

 Many firms use this virtual desktop infrastructure for applications and business functions that additionally cut the cost of ownership and use down tremendously.
-Here are some reasons why VDI is beneficial:
+Here are some reasons why VDI is beneficial which answers the question, What is VDI?

 - Save Money on Licensing and individual Workstations/PCs.